wur-bioinformatics/introduction-to-bioinformatics/week5.md

 fluorescent dies compared to the traditional 4.
 This greatly speeds up sequencing
 :::
-%#% Figure illumina_sequencing tile D looks to be a modified from the original image.
-Did we do this ourselves? https://www.illumina.com/documents/products/illumina_sequencing_introduction.pdf (Figure 3).
+%#% Figure illumina_sequencing source states that imagery can only be used for personal, non-commercial use only, and will not be copied or posted on any network computer or broadcast in any media, (iii) you may not modify the materials in any way or reproduce, publicly display, perform, distribute, transmit, or create derivative works from any of the materials on this Site.
 Illumina reads can be sequenced from one primer end only, which yields so-called single end reads, or from both primer ends, which gives paired end reads, i.e., two reads that originate from the same molecule with a distance